MohAyman3600/Multi-Vendor-Django-E-Commerce/README.md

 ## Description

 An e-commerce website built using the Django Framework.
-The website has vendor and customer user profile types with ability to extend to other profile types; different permissions are set bsded on the profile type.
-Moreover, the webiste has cart app that works using session variables.
-Also, there is an orders app that uses Stripe for proccessing payments.
-The wesite templates was built by customizing free HTML temaplate from [@neha](neha@gmail.com), using Django template language.
-Tests are only set up for the users app, and checked using coverage package.
+The website has vendor and customer user profile types with the ability to extend to other profile types; different permissions are set based on the profile type.
+Moreover, the website has a cart app that works using session variables.
+Also, there is the app of an order that uses Stripe for processing payments.
+The website templates were built by customizing free HTML templates from @neha, using Django template language.
+Tests are only set up for the users' app and checked using the coverage package.

 ## C4 Model Design Diagram